 At Auburn Psychological Wellness Center, we believe that psychological wellness is developed through living a meaningful life that fits with your personal values and goals.
-Our counselors and psychologists work with clients to improve their psychological wellness.
+Our counselors, psychologists, and psychiatry providers work with clients to improve their psychological wellness.

 Six Aspects of Psychological Wellness